cs1302uga/cs1302-gallery/README.md

 Updates will be posted here.
 You will be informed about any changes through **Piazza** and **eLC** so please keep a lookout for them.

+* **WED 2019-10-30:** User-Friendly Experience Requirement updated to include information about window dimensions and potential local program execution by TA graders.
+No changes were made to the skeleton code.

 ## Project Description

 Your goal is to implement a GUI application in Java using JavaFX 8 that displays a